Anthophora plumipes: Distribution

 These bees are widespread in most of Europe and Asia from Britain to China and Japan, the Near East and in North Africa.
 In the 20th century, the species was introduced to the United States.
 The species was spotted for the first time in Ireland in April 2022.

 Habitat

 These bees commonly inhabit gardens, open woodland, and coastal sites.

 Description

 The adults of Anthophora plumipes grow up to 13–15 mm long.
 There are numerous color forms over the species' geographic range, which have resulted in this species being described under many different names.
 This species shows an evident sexual dimorphism.
 The body is always densely hairy.
 Males have most often bright reddish brown or gray hair, while females are usually all black or dark brown.
 Furthermore, the females show reddish orange scopal hairs on the hind tibia.
 The middle legs of males are very elongated.
 Males are also distinguished from females by having long hairs on its mid tarsi and the integument of the lower face yellow or cream coloured, rather than black.
-The long tufts of black hairs on the tarsi (hence the Latin word plumipes) are used as a visual signal during mating.
+The long tufts of black hairs on the tarsi (hence the Latin word plumipes) are active during mating, but their precise purpose is unknown.